nelsonjchen/QuickBayScan/README.md

 ![_f99ad76c-446a-4468-8600-9fac06efb472](https://github.com/nelsonjchen/op-replay-clipper/assets/5363/1ad6b4eb-fc44-406f-b8b6-f7e75475091d)

-A _really_, and I mean **really** dumb quick barcode scanner for eBay Android.
+A _really_, and I mean **really**, dumb quick barcode scanner for eBay Android.
 You scan a UPC or barcode or ISBN or whatever, it looks it up on eBay with "Sold Listings" checked.

 ## Why?